-The two elementary analyzes (objective audits) for quality assurance are:
+The two elementary analyses (objective audits) for quality assurance are:

 This transparent way of working prevents an ad hoc approach, in which goals and criteria are constantly shifting and it is not possible to determine afterwards whether the intended results have been achieved.
 It also makes periodic reassessment possible, so that the focus remains on the set (current) goals instead of just reporting on the past.
 It also helps in an exploration of the degree of future resilience.

-The Real Estate GPS offers smart systematic data collection based on the eight constraints of a project: Scope, Time, Resources, Experience, Risk, Information, Cost, Quality (STRERICQ).
+The Real Estate GPS offers smart systematic data collection.
+The Key Performance Indicators (KPIs) are based on the eight constraints of a project: Scope, Time, Resources, Experience, Risk, Information, Cost, and Quality (STRERICQ).
 This supports a periodic 360° feedback survey about the learn/work environment to unlock potential and formulate the risks, the control measures and the actions and measures.
 An approach that integrates many different angles into a more cohesive whole.

 Making data SMARTI (Specific, Measurable, Acceptable, Realistic, Time-bound and Inspiring), in a language for non-professionals in the field of real estate, facility management and information technology, makes communication easier.
 Consequences for the learn/work environment due to changing ambition levels as a result of different insights about education and/or external developments can thus be mapped out, discussed and integrally weighed up earlier.
 It’s about using measures as feedback for ongoing business improvement.